knwachuk/GettingAndCleaningDataProject/CodeBook.md

     Subject and Activity.
 14. Write tidy data set to avgDATA.txt file.
 15. Remove all the other created objects in the Global Environment

+## avgDATA

+From 12 and 13 of *Transformatiion Flow*, the mean of the "mean" and "std" grouped by the Subject and the Activity was calculated.
+This information measures the central tendency of the accelerometer and gyroscope in the device for that particular uses in that particular activity.
+The units of measurement for all variables is Hz or (1/s).